-For moose, elk, bighorn sheep mountain goats, deer, wolves, mountain lions, wolverines, and coyotes, visitors are to be at least 75 feet away.
-For grizzly and black bears, visitors need to be at least 300 feet (100 yards) away.
+For most wildlife, like moose, elk, bighorn sheep mountain goats, deer, and coyotes, visitors are to be at least 75 feet (25 yards/23 meters) away.
+For wolves, grizzly and black bears, visitors need to be at least 300 feet (100 yards/91.4 meters) away.

 Ticks are most active in spring and early summer.
 Several serious diseases, like Rocky Mountain Spotted Fever, can be transmitted.
 Completely remove attached ticks and disinfect the site.
 If rashes or lesions form around the bite, or if unexplained symptoms occur, consult a physician.